 Another recent study of more than 300 doctors in the Buffalo, N.Y. area who updated their electronic medical records systems showed improved outcomes for their diabetic patients.

-At the same time, some have raised concerns about the security of electronic medical records, particularly those stored in the cloud.
-A recent study detailed precautions that can to be taken to ensure patient privacy.
+At the same time, some have raised concerns about the security of electronic medical records, particularly those stored in the cloud. detailed precautions that can to be taken to ensure patient privacy.

 For the most part, Elmore said that obtaining medical records online is no different from password-protected banking.
 “But yes, of course we need to always update security,” she said.